Moving Maths

 Lapsi juoksee rappusia ylöspäin.

-The three groups exposed to different teaching methods during math lessons are compared:
+Three groups exposed to different teaching methods during math lessons were compared:

-1. Math lessons in which physical activity is integrated into learning goals
+1. Math lessons in which physical activity was integrated into learning goals.

 3. Typical math lessons without physical activity.